Visnuciry/SevoInsurance/README.md

 # SevoInsurance
 Please see the attached documentation of this project.

 In UserRepository on Line 21 is the ID from Admin noted.
-So if you run this locally, you have to make sure, that the ID of the Admin from "user" table is written there.
+So if you run this locally, you have to make sure, that the ID of the Admin from "users" table is written there.
 By default the admin is created first, so you should not have any problems.

 Admin Login information:
 Username: Admin